hashcrackq/Crackq/README.md

 Crackq Client
 =============

 Login to your account (https://hashcrack.org/crackq) to get the API key.
-Hash formats are

 Installation
 -----------